High order discretization methods for spatial-dependent epidemic models

+holds for every $X \in \{S, I, R\}$.
+Therefore, the solution of \eqref{spat} depends continuously on the right-hand side of the system of equations and hence properties $C_1$--$C_4$ are also satisfied for the system \eqref{spat}. \end{proof} \begin{remark} The non-negativity of solutions $S$ and $I$ in \eqref{spat} implies exponential convergence to zero by taking the sum of the first two equations.
+This confirms the second part of Theorem~\ref{thm:uniqueness}. \end{remark}

-However, the analytic solution of the original SIR model \eqref{sir} has been recently described in the papers by Harko et al. \cite{Harko/Lobo/Mak:2014:SIR} and Miller \cite{Miller:2012:EpidemicSizes, Miller:2017:SIR}.
+Due to the complicated form of the equations in \eqref{spat}, one can suspect that no analytic solution can be derived for this system.
+Because of this, we are going to use numerical methods to approximate the solution of these equations.
+However, the analytic solution of the original SIR model \eqref{sir} has been described in the papers by Harko et al. \cite{Harko/Lobo/Mak:2014:SIR} and Miller \cite{Miller:2012:EpidemicSizes, Miller:2017:SIR}.
 Thus, we can get similar results applying their observations to our modified model \eqref{spat}.
 The analytic solution of system \eqref{spat} can be written as

 where we use the notations

 and $\mathcal{F}$ is given by \eqref{calFdef}.